 During your first appointment, I’ll help you feel as comfortable as possible.
 I’m interested in getting to know you as an individual so I can understand your concerns and how your problems are affecting your life.
 I’ll ask about such things as your symptoms/concerns and their impact on your life, prior treatment, and your medical history.
 I’ll give you feedback about your diagnoses/problems and will discuss treatment recommendations with you.
 I’ll answer your questions.
 Even if you’ve seen other treatment providers, it’s likely that I can recommend potentially helpful treatment options.

 If you have only one visit (an evaluation) with me, my goal is to provide you and your local treating clinicians with a roadmap for your current and future care that will get you on the path to recovery.
-If you live in the New York City area and we both feel that my treatment services are a good fit for you, we’ll schedule a next appointment for your ongoing treatment.
+If you live in the New York, Connecticut, or New Jersey area and we both feel that my treatment services are a good fit for you, we’ll schedule the next appointment for your ongoing treatment.

 This varies, depending on your individual needs and goals for treatment.
 We will discuss this at the end of our first meeting.

 I strive to provide exceptional service.
 I write timely reports with detailed treatment recommendations, and I communicate with other clinicians to enhance your care.
 For people who receive outpatient treatment with me, I am available by phone if needed, make weekend and evening calls to pharmacies if needed, and coordinate care with other clinicians.

 I offer evaluation and treatment services in a private and confidential setting.
 Information from your evaluation or treatment will not be discussed with any third party unless we decide that it’s useful for your treatment.